All Episodes

 Now, the Democrats are scared to death of this guy for the very reasons I have just explained.

-They are scared to death, precisely because he has the ability to reach people deeply without appearing to have an agenda.
+They are scared to death precisely because he has the ability to reach people deeply without appearing to have an agenda.

 So there's no threat.

-But I threaten Penny.
+But I threaten people.

-I threaten the Feminazis.
+I threaten the feminazis.

 I threaten the left that disagrees with me.